xkollar/xkollar.github.io/data/posts/2024-01-31-humbling-experience.markdown

 Obviously, people who [read me](2020-11-23-bash-interview-echo.html) know there is a bug: `urldecode -e` will return nothing.
 It is still very elegant way to solve task at hand on command line.
+Easy fix with `printf '%b'`.